shawnmflemingc/faq/commongisfiles.md

   - GeoPackage is a modern, open standard format for storing both vector and raster data in a single SQLite database file.
 It was developed by the Open Geospatial Consortium (OGC).

 - **Components:**
   - Unlike shapefiles, GeoPackage is a single file (`.gpkg`) that can contain multiple layers of data, including points, lines, polygons, and raster images.
+Copying all the content is easy by just moving the one file.
   - It supports metadata, feature styles, and various spatial reference systems.

 - **Advantages:**